Rugby league in Tasmania: History

 In the 1950s a rugby league competition was created which continued operating until the early 1960s.
 In the 1990s, two unsuccessful attempts were made to establish a rugby league competition.

-The Tasmanian Rugby League was founded at a meeting at Heathorn's Hotel, Hobart on 2 December 1953 and the first competition was held in 1954 with teams including Bellerive (Eastern suburbs), Taroona, Newtown and Canterbury.
+The Tasmanian Rugby League was founded at a meeting at Heathorn's Hotel, Hobart on 2 December 1953 and the first competition was held in 1954 with teams including Bellerive (Eastern Shore), Taroona, Newtown and Canterbury.
 Players were initially recruited from Hobart Rugby Union teams and the first matches were played on 3 April 1954 at the South St Grounds, Bellerive.
 The first premiership was won by Taroona.

 The first interstate match was played against Victoria on 12 June 1954 with Tasmania winning 18-8.

-By the mid 1990s the Tasmanian Rugby League was running a statewide competition which included Six Hobart teams:
+By the mid 1990s the Tasmanian Rugby League was running a statewide competition which included Seven Hobart teams: